Additional learning needs (ALN) in Wales

 Families of these children should receive a notice from the school or local authority, letting them know that the new system is coming into force.

 The notice should (other than in a very few cases) also state whether or not the child will have an IDP under the new system.
-If learners in this group do not receive a notice by the end of August, they will automatically move over to the new system.

 As above, from January 2022, some more groups of learners will start to move over to the new IDP system.
 These learners will receive a notice from their school or local authority, letting them know that they will be moving over to the new system for planning support.